 Dave Ramsey does some good things, but he’s not the be all end all in the personal finance world nor is he infallible.
 He’s an industry.
-Read his strategy and our Investing Blueprint in the show notes and let us know what you think.
+Read his strategy and our Investing Blueprint and see which you think is better.

 LMM’s Investing Blueprint: Our much more detailed financial plan.

 Dave’s Investing Philosophy: Seven easy steps you guys!